William Lowndes (congressman): Politics

 William J. Lowndes first served in the South Carolina House of Representatives from 1804 to 1808.

 Elected to the Twelfth United States Congress as a Representative from the Charleston area, Lowndes was a key member of the 'War Hawk' faction along with Speaker of the House Henry Clay, future President of the Second Bank of the United States Langdon Cheves, Tennessee representative Felix Grundy, and future Vice President and South Carolina Senator John C. Calhoun.
 The War Hawks agitated throughout the Congressional session for declaration of the War of 1812, which they achieved on June 19.
-Lowndes roomed at the same boardinghouse as Calhoun in Washington, D.C. and they became close friends; Lowndes's granddaughter, twenty years after his death, stated that Calhoun told his widow "that there had never been a shadow between them."
+Lowndes roomed at the same boardinghouse as Calhoun in Washington, D.C., and they became close friends; Lowndes's granddaughter, twenty years after his death, stated that Calhoun told his widow "that there had never been a shadow between them."

 After the war, Lowndes served as Chairman of the Ways and Means Committee for four years.
 He authored and shepherded through Congress the Tariff of 1816 in consultation with Secretary of the Treasury Alexander Dallas.
 He also rose to chairman of the Committee on Expenditures in the Treasury Department.

 His reputation for financial expertise made Lowndes a chief lieutenant of Calhoun in authorizing the Second Bank of the United States during the Fourteenth Congress.
 Extremely well-respected by his colleagues and the press, Lowndes was offered several Cabinet positions by both James Madison and his successor James Monroe, including Secretary of Treasury and Secretary of War.
 When Lowndes refused the latter, it was offered to Calhoun, who accepted the position and held it until his inauguration as Vice President in 1825.
+According to historians Jeanne and David Heidler, "Admired for his fairness and judicious temperament, Lowndes was frequently mentioned as presidential timber, especially because he seemed immune to ambition.
+Everybody listened when William Lowndes spoke because he always said something worth hearing."

 Staying in the House, Lowndes was a major player in the negotiations surrounding what would become the Missouri Compromise; Southern support for the Compromise was at least partially due to Lowndes's advocacy.
 William Lowndes also developed the Lowndes Apportionment Method, which would have given more power to smaller states, but could not secure its passage in Congress.
 In 1821, Lowndes was nominated for President of the United States for the 1824 election by the South Carolina legislature over the more ambitious Calhoun, which impeded Calhoun's own incipient candidacy.